Workerbee2/aws-bootcamp-cruddur-2023/journal/week4.md

 - Switch over to the AWS Console and view the creation process of the database instance.
 - When the database instance has been fully created, the status will read created.
-- Click into the Database instance and Stop temporarily, it is stopped for 7 days (be sure to check on it after 7 days).
+- Click into the Database instance and in the Actions tab Stop temporarily, it is stopped for 7 days (be sure to check on it after 7 days).

+**Step 3 - Create a Database inside the AWS Database Instance  **
-- Start up Docker compose, then open the Docker extension and make sure that Postgres has started up,( we added Postgres into the Docker-compose file in the earlier weeks)
+- Start up Docker compose, then open the Docker extension and make sure that Postgres has started up,( we added Postgres into the Docker-compose file in the earlier weeks).
 - Open the Postgres bash then, to be able to run psql commands inside the database instance we created above, run the following commands:
 ```
 sudo apt update